Updated as of July 2019

 TOP ATTRACTIONS IN SUKHOTHAI HISTORICAL PARK

-Here are the best temple ruins and tourist attractions in Sukhothai Historical Park that you can cover in a day when going on a bicycle tour.
+Here are the best temple ruins and tourist spots in Sukhothai Historical Park that you can cover in a day when going on a bicycle tour.
 Please know that the list is specific to the three major zones in the heritage park as they are deemed the most unique and visit-worthy.
 Further, the top attractions are enumerated in an order that will serve as guide in your full day DIY travel itinerary, which can be insightful for first-time travelers.
 It starts off with the interesting sights inside the central zone, then to the northern zone, and finally to the western zone.

 Note: Admission to all five zones is 350THB.
 If you wish to only visit one to three zones, each has a separate admission fee of 100THB.
 If you go on a bike, you would have to pay an additional 10THB for the gate pass good for 1 day.
 You can purchase the ticket at the central zone gate.